 Yes, there is an onsite restaurant.

-Chillingham Wild Cattle Park has not told us if they are fully wheelchair friendly.
+No, Chillingham Wild Cattle Park is not wheelchair friendly.

-Chillingham Wild Cattle Park has not told us if they are fully pushchair friendly.
+No, Chillingham Wild Cattle Park have stated they are not pushchair friendly.

 Chillingham Wild Cattle Park has not told us if they are dog friendly.